Danixu/components-manager/README.md

 ```

 ## Changelog
+1.3.2
+* Fixed a bug in the search box that will cause to no refresh the item list when no items are found.

 1.3.1
 * Fixed a bug adding a component into a category with component template set, and then changing the category to another without subcategory.
 * Changed license to GPL